engnhn/ros-strongtypes/docs/ARCHITECTURE.md

 ### 2.4.
 Asynchronous Sync (`src/core/observable.ts`)
 Instead of heavy dependencies like RxJS, we implemented a lightweight `Observable` pattern.
-The `watch()` method on the Query Builder creates a subscription to the `MockProvider` (or real provider) 'listen' mechanism, streaming updates as they happen.
+The `watch()` method on the Query Builder creates a subscription to the `IRouterClient` 'listen' mechanism, streaming updates as they happen.

 ## 3. Data Flow